 This violin has high arching and is stamped Stainer on the back but I'm afraid I cannot be sure where it was made, except that it was not made in China.
-The seam on the back at the top has clearly been reglued at some stage but it is perfectly stable and yes it is covered by my guarantee.
+The seam on the back has been professionally reglued and is perfectly stable and yes it is covered by my guarantee.

 Quite why anyone would buy an antique violin rather than a student one if the pupil still needed labels to show where to put their fingers is a bit of a mystery to me, but there it is.
 They can of course easily be removed.